vmware/cloud-network-setup/README.md

 #### Contributing
 ----

-The `cloud-network-setup` project team welcomes contributions from the community.
+The **Cloud Network Setup** project team welcomes contributions from the community.
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 slack channel [#photon](https://code.vmware.com/web/code/join).